astraly-labs/Pragma/docs/versioned_docs/version-V3/starknet/data-feeds/Publishing Data.md

 starknet deploy --contract contracts/starknet/build/Account.json --inputs <PUBLIC_KEY_FROM_STEP_3> --no_wallet --network alpha-goerli
 ```

-### 5. Register your account contract address with Empiric
+### 5. Register your account contract address with Pragma

 Currently, publisher registration is permissioned while we create a robust ecosystem of publishers that will enable the transition to being a completely open network.
-During that initial phase, publishers send their publisher ID (the felt-encoded uppercased string, e.g. `str_to_felt("GEMINI")=78362974965321`) and account contract address to the Empiric team.
+During that initial phase, publishers send their publisher ID (the felt-encoded uppercased string, e.g. `str_to_felt("GEMINI")=78362974965321`) and account contract address to the Pragma team.
 Publishers should also publish their account contract address/public key online so that third parties can verify their identity with them directly.

 ### 6. Set up the data fetching logic

 To simplify the process of setting up a publisher, we provide an optional Docker base image and a Python SDK which can make it easier to get started.
 The process to integrate usually takes an hour to half a day.
 The initial publishing frequency for the oracle is every 3 minutes on Starknet Alpha-Goerli testnet, we expect to move to single-digit seconds as the network matures and value secured grows.

-#### Using the Empiric Network Python SDK
+#### Using the Pragma Python SDK

 See a full sample script here, or copy paste the code below to get started.
 Note that you need to set environment variables `PUBLISHER`, `PUBLISHER_ADDRESS`, and `PUBLISHER_PRIVATE_KEY` before running the code.
 You can use the sample .env file here to set them (the file does not include `PUBLISHER_PRIVATE_KEY` for obvious reasons).
 To make fetching data simple, implement your own fetching function using whatever libraries you want, as long as it returns a `List[SpotEntry]`.